Here’s a sample resume we recently produced for an Oil & Gas Engineer in Singapore.

 To prove yourself and show why you are the right person to be hired, it is important that your CV is well-crafted, clearly demonstrating your skills, strengths, and achievements.

 1. Resume Header

 Ensure your header clearly states your Name, Email Address and Contact Number.
-There is no need to put your home address or identification (NRIC) number.
+There is no need to put your home address or identification number.

 It is highly recommended to include a technical skills table in your resume.
 This will help the recruiter gain a quick understanding of your skills in a single glance.

 Always break your work experiences into 2 parts – your daily workscope and your achievements.